fxnai/fxn-llm-js/example/README.md

 # Document Retrieval in the Browser Demo
 This is a very basic document retrieval demo.
 We patch the `OpenAI` client to generate embeddings `locally` using Function LLM.
 Users can then upload a plain `.txt` file and retrieve relevant information based on a search query.

 https://github.com/user-attachments/assets/86ae6012-264e-437f-9ab8-94408f4105ba

+> [!CAUTION]
+> You must take [additional steps](https://docs.fxn.ai/insiders/keys#in-the-browser) to secure your Function access key before deploying this sample into production.

 ## Setup Instructions
 In a few steps: